About Civics for All

 The Civics for All Partner School Program is an opportunity for schools of all grade levels to implement the Civics for All initiative while receiving support from Senior Program Planning Specialists and civics advocacy organizations.
 Partner Schools will receive guidance in implementing instructional resources, accessing authentic civic learning opportunities, and implementing age appropriate civic action and real-life democracy projects.
 This support includes a week-long summer institute for teacher teams to become familiar with the initiative and develop plans for implementing Civics for All at the school level.

 Ready to apply?
-The application period for the 2019–2020 Civics for All Partner School Program has closed.
-Keep an eye out for the 2020–2021 program application period in Spring 2020.
+The application period for the 2020-2021 Civics for All Partner School Program application will be posted here during Civics Week!

 Classroom Resources for Teachers

 - Civics for All Curriculum - These sets of resources are the K-12 civics curriculum designed for New York City classrooms.

 - Participatory Budgeting In Your School - This guide includes resources and activities to help you lead a student-driven, democratic participatory budgeting process in your school.

 - Vote: An Instructional Guide to Elections - This resource includes guidance for student voter registration and activities to deepen student understanding of voting, elections, and political engagement.

 - More resources will be added as they become available.
 Please check back for more.

 Civics for All fosters partnerships between civics organizations and Civics for All Partner Schools.
 Organizations will collaborate with DOE Civics Instructional Leads to support schools in their implementation of the Civics for All civic action projects.